 Call (352) 567- 7973 or email them directly.

 DIY Make Your Own Cement Kitchen Concrete Countertops

 calculators Concrete Counters

-When building concrete countertop, the concrete calculator above will help you know exactly what you will need to make your countertop simply by entering the width and length of your counter and the calculation will tell you the cubic feet needed for your area, just like calculating pouring slabs for your driveway, but for counters.
-Because Surecrete Countertop Mix can be poured at different thicknesses, we will not use cubic yards concrete calculator, but simply supply you with the cubic cement mix by 50-pound bags.
+When preparing for a concrete countertop build, the concrete calculator above will help you know exactly what you will need to make your countertop simply by entering the width and length of your counter and the calculation will tell you the cubic feet needed for your area, just like calculating pouring slabs for your driveway, but for counters.
+Because SureCrete Countertop Mix can be poured at different thicknesses, we will not use cubic yards concrete calculator, but simply supply you with the cubic cement mix by 50-pound bags.
 If you have a special need and are having trouble knowing how far yards concrete will go in 50 lbs bags, please contact your Surecrete representative, and they will be more than happy calculate it for you and make sure you ordered the right products.